Aquatic Center Filter & Pump Replacement Project

 Renovation of the pump room to include the following:

-• Remove (5) and replace with (4) pool heaters
+- Remove five heaters and replace them with four pool heaters

 Since the contract initiation, RSM, Inc. provided a conceptual design of the renovation plans in December 2024 with an accompanying narrative providing insight into the design principles that guided the development of the project up to that point.
 In January 2024, City, YMCA, and RSM, Inc. staff met to discuss the project and review design development plans.
 With the completion of the final construction plans, RSM, Inc. is working with the Riverside County Health Department to receive plan approval.